 Legislation likewise affects occupational demand as well as supply.
 Various examples could be given of the effect, that laws have upon the occupational world.

-Legislative changes covering social security benefits, tariffs, school attendance or child labour laws, immigration or licensure have had varying but definite influences on the present and future labour supply.
+Legislative changes covering social security benefits, tariffs, school attendance or child labor laws, immigration, or licensure have had varying but definite influences on the present and future labor supply.

-For instance, the social security Act has made it possible for older workers to leave the labour force, allowing the younger worker to take over their job.
+For instance, the Social Security Act has made it possible for older workers to leave the labor force, allowing the younger worker to take over their jobs.

-And as regards, the selective service act and child-labour laws, if young people by school attendance laws are required to go to school for a certain number of years and then spend one year in the service of their country, their date of an entity into the labour market will be at a much later age than the previous generation experienced.
+As regards, the Selective Service Act and child-labor laws, if young people by school attendance laws are required to go to school for a certain number of years and then spend one year in the service of their country, their date of entity into the labor market will be at a much later age than the previous generation experienced.